tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/basics.md

 ### src/mycontract.js

 This is the entry point of your dapp.
-As shown below, `hpc.init()` takes care of registering the provided function as the entry point to your dapp and setting up the communication channels between your nodejs application and HotPocket.
+As shown below, `hpc.init()` takes care of registering the provided functions for each contract execution mode as the entry point to your dapp and setting up the communication channels between your nodejs application and HotPocket.
+Initially the template would only setup the handler for **consensus** mode execution.
+You can implement the **consensus_fallback** and **read_req** handlers as your requirement.

 ```javascript
 const HotPocket = require("hotpocket-nodejs-contract");